OlympusDAO/olympus-protocol-metrics-subgraph/README.md

   ```

   - Instead, the `id` of an entity is used.
 A `TokenRecords` entity is instantiated with a unique `id` (e.g. `TreasuryMarketValue`), and can be loaded (`load(id: string)`) and saved (`save()`) accordingly.
 The `id` should be passed to the setter to link the `TokenRecords` entity to the `ProtocolMetric`.
-  - Explicit loading and saving of `TokenRecords` and `TokenRecord` objects should not be required, however, as it is all handled through the `TokenRecordsHelper` and `TokenRecordHelper` modules.
+  - Explicit loading and saving of `TokenRecords` and `TokenRecord` objects should not be required, however, as it is all handled through the `TokenRecordHelper` module.

 - A `metricName` parameter is passed from the top-level (`ProtocolMetrics` module) down into the different levels of utility functions that index the blockchain data.
 The `metricName` is used, alongside the block number, to create an `id` that is unique.
 Not using the `metricName` results in data from one metric (e.g. liquid backing) clobbering that of another metric (e.g. total backing).